 Beatrice Hamel-Davis is in her third year of the Concurrent Music and Education program and is also minoring in history.
 She is originally from Mississauga, but grew up a little all over the globe first in South Africa, then Switzerland, and eventually landed in the lovely state of New Jersey.
 She has been on council for three years, starting as a wee First Year Representative of MEdUSA, then as VP Internal of MUSA and VP Communications of MEdUSA, and now is the President of MUSA.
 She has been working closely with students, faculty, and the Executive to implement equitable change to the Schulich School of Music.
 She cannot wait to be back on campus (safely) and seeing all the lovely faces that make up the wonderful SSoM community!

-Patricia Danielidis is in her second year of the Concurrent B.Mus/B.Ed program (Flute) and is from Montreal.
-She joined MUSA last year as the First Year Representative, and in this, her second year, she is the VP of Communications where she manages the councils social media pages, sends out bi-weekly Listservs to the Undergraduate body, and contributes to the overall student and MUSA life.
-Patricia is a member of the McGill Symphonic Band Club where she conducts bi-weekly rehearsals online, and hopes to pursue a minor in conduct in the future.
-Furthermore, she is the Principal Flute of the Mount-Royal Youth Orchestra and has been in the orchestra for four years.
+Patricia Danielidis is in her third year of the Concurrent B.Mus/B.Ed program (Flute) and is from Montreal.
+She joined MUSA last year as the First Year Representative, and in this, her third year, she is the VP of Communications where she manages the councils social media pages, sends out bi-weekly Listservs to the Undergraduate body, and contributes to the overall student and MUSA life.
+Patricia is a member of the McGill Symphonic Band Club where she conducts bi-weekly rehearsals, and hopes to pursue a minor in conduct in the future.
+Furthermore, she is the Principal Flute of the Mount-Royal Youth Orchestra and has been in the orchestra for five years.
 When Patricia is not spending time on school work and practicing, she enjoys working on her small business, Neon Lemon Stickers.

-Cailin Walsh-Estabrooks is in her second year of the B.Mus Faculty program (Flute), minoring in Philosophy, and originally from Arnprior, Ontario.
-This is her first year on MUSA, holding the position of VP Administration.
+Cailin Walsh-Estabrooks is in her third year of the B.Mus Faculty program (Flute), minoring in Philosophy, and originally from White Lake, Ontario.
+This is her second year on MUSA, holding the position of VP Administration.
 She keeps the council organized, planning meetings, elections, and keeping our office in tip-top shape.
-In her spare time, Cailin enjoys practicing flute, playing guitar, and fantasizing about being in a rock band again.
-She loves exploring the great outdoors, trying out every single recipe for pizza she can find, and having virtual play dates with her betta fish and Arvind’s betta fish.
+In her spare time, Cailin enjoys practicing flute, playing guitar and piano, and fantasizing about being in a rock band again.
+She loves exploring the great outdoors, trying out every single recipe for pizza she can find, and tending to her vast plant collection!